Written by Naina Mahajan, a grade 6 student.

 It’s like Christmas, Thanksgiving, and the Fourth of July combined.
 There are many different reasons people celebrate Diwali.

-The primary one is that it celebrates the return of Lord Rama to Ayodhya after fourteen years in expel and bar (someone) from their native country, after killing Ravana and rescuing his wife, Sita.
+The primary one is that it celebrates the return of Lord Rama to Ayodhya after fourteen years in exile, after killing Ravana and rescuing his wife, Sita.
 Another one is Goddess Lakshmi killing Mahishasura.
 In many places, Goddess Lakshmi is worshipped and diyas are lit to guide her to their homes and bless them with prosperity and wealth.

 Diwali is a holiday in some countries, like Singapore and Sri Lanks, but not in western countries.